jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 If we have coverage we can have confidence, and with that confidence you get some effects:

-- code comprehension will always take linear time even if code-complexity increases exponentially.
-  - the tests will always exhaustively describe the function's behaviour, regardless of how "clever" the implementation is.
+- effort to comprehend a piece of code will always grow more slowly than the complexity of that code, because:
+  - there's always going to be atleast one example of every potential usage, and
+  - you get an opportunity to play around with the code and see how it affects the test-suite.
-- refactoring code is much easier and faster because feedback is so much quicker
+- refactoring code will be much easier and faster because feedback is so much quicker
-- logical errors (bugs) become much easier to spot and fix, since other people can read your tests and check if all the requirements are being fulfilled.
+- logical errors (bugs) will be much easier to spot and fix, since other people can read your tests and check if all the requirements are being fulfilled.
 - changes to the codebase are guaranteed to not introduce regression bugs.

 So confidence (via code-coverage) is the whole game; you will see the above benefits in your codebase to the extent that the requirements are covered, simple as that.